 In the archway itself there’s a small shrine with a painted cross that is very old according to Maria.
 She told me that the reason there are so many shrines in Naples is because they were an early form of street lighting.
 The candles allowed people to see where they were going and greatly reduced the rate of street crime (see my post on shrines).

 A few metres up Via Supportico Lopez on the left is La Primizia da Tonino, a fantastic green grocers.
 Another teacher told me it’s reputed to be ‘the best in Naples’.
-It certainly is the most vibrant one I’ve seen although by the look of him I think Tonino scoffs a lot of his own produce.
+It certainly is the most vibrant one I’ve seen although by the look of him I think Tonino scoffs a lot of his own produce, and then some.

 I love the displays of cherry tomatoes.
 The variety pictured are the famous Pomodorini del Piennolo del Vesuvio which are hung in clusters to extend their freshness.